ibm-cloud-docs/discovery-data/connector-salesforce-cloud.md

 ## Data source requirements
 {: #connector-salesforce-cloud-reqs}

+In addition to the [data source requirements](/docs/discovery-data?topic=discovery-data-sources#public-requirements) for all managed deployments, your Salesforce data source must meet the following requirements:

 - The instance that you plan to connect to must be part of an Enterprise plan or higher.
 - You must obtain any required service licenses for the data source that you want to connect to.
 For more information about licenses, contact the system administrator of the data source.